Create a culture that means business™

 Employee satisfaction refers to how happy or fulfilled employees are with their job.
 Employee satisfaction surveys consist of a series of questions that employees answer to reveal how they feel about their work environment.
 They’re designed to help you learn about your organization’s strengths and weaknesses and then act on this valuable feedback.

 It’s important to note that employee satisfaction is not the same as employee engagement.
-While employee satisfaction indicates the degree to which workers are happy with their jobs, employee engagement arises when employees are committed to helping their organizations fulfill their goals.
+While employee satisfaction shows the degree to which workers are happy with their jobs, employee engagement arises when employees are committed to helping their organizations fulfill their goals.
 While engaged employees may often be satisfied with their jobs — and vice versa — this isn’t always the case.
-For instance, a satisfied employee may enjoy their work, but they may not be motivated to put in extra hours or take on additional tasks.
+For instance, a satisfied employee may enjoy their work, but they may not be motivated to put in extra hours or take on other tasks.

 Why employee satisfaction surveys are valuable